slub/ocrd_kitodo/README.md

 in your shell once.

-Equivalently again (when using `docker-compose` without the Makefile), you should set
+Equivalently, when using `docker-compose` without the Makefile, you should set

     export COMPOSE_FILE=docker_compose.yml:docker-compose.kitodo-app.yml